 School Safety - Information and Resources

 Fort Bend ISD is committed to the safety of all students and staff.
-In light of the recent tragic shootings in El Paso, TX and Dayton, OH it is important to provide information about new safety measures implemented for the 2019-20 school year.
+In light of the recent tragic shootings in El Paso, TX, and Dayton, OH it is important to provide information about new safety measures implemented for the 2019-20 school year.

 We created this webpage to provide more information about our safety procedures and resources that are available for our students and staff to help keep our schools safe.
-For the latest updates, follow our Facebook page, Fort Bend ISD and follow us on Twitter, @FBISDPolice @FBISDChiefRider so you can stay up-to-date with the latest information.
+For the latest updates, follow our Facebook page, Fort Bend ISD, and follow us on Twitter, @FBISDPolice @FBISDChiefRider so you can stay up-to-date with the latest information.

+The District’s proactive approach to student safety consists of security investments from the 2018 Bond Program.
 The installation of over 7,300 RhinoWare floor-mounted door locks help circumvent the potential for tragedies in our schools and district facilities.
-The implementation of the ScholarChip system, emergency call boxes and a new Crisis Intervention Unit are additional tools we utilize to maintain the highest level of security across Fort Bend ISD.
+The implementation of the ScholarChip system, emergency call boxes, Crisis Intervention Unit and a new incident-reporting application are additional tools we utilize to maintain the highest level of security across Fort Bend ISD.